Mercantile Marine Department: Surveyors of MMD

 Ports & Shipping Wing is also the Maritime Safety Administration of Pakistan.
 The Government of Pakistan plays its role in the International Maritime Organization (IMO) through this Wing.
 The functions of Maritime Administration of Pakistan are mainly discharged by the professionals serving on the Technical Posts of this Ministry.
 Out of 15 Surveyors of the Ministry of Ports & Shipping, approx 11 surveyors (both Nautical and Engineering) work in the Mercantile Marine Department.
 Recruitment to Technical Posts in the Ports & Shipping Wing is made keeping in view the national & international standards and ensuring induction of experienced and qualified professionals for the pure technical jobs.
 However, Ports and Shipping Wing is facing acute shortage of surveyors and examiners.
 According to General Secretary of Marine Academy Old Boys Association (MAcOBA) this situation may determinate the good reputation of Pakistan, particularly to its listing to The White List of IMO.

 Online verification

 Certificates of Competency (CoC) issued by the Ports & Shipping Wing to Deck Officers and Engineer Officers, as well as Rating Certificates by the MMD itself, are verifiable globally at the sub-portal of MMD’s official website.
-Online verification has eliminated the chances of forgery of certificates and is a source of scrutiny without loss of time.